Find Your Perfect School

 The interdisciplinary nature of a BS in Sciences program means that students learn about several related fields.
 These include environmental health, sustainable resource development, and ecological sustainability.
 Students also tackle natural resources management, environmental processes, and the impact of the human population on the environment.

 The professional understanding of environmental sciences leads to qualifications for entry-level jobs in diverse occupations.
-These include marine biology, wildlife biology, microbiology, and job titles like an environmental technician, environmental specialist, and environmental science teacher.
+These include marine biology, wildlife biology, microbiology, and job titles like environmental technician, environmental specialist, and environmental science teacher.

 University of Arizona